Celestials

 Home Plane: Arborea, chaotic good alignment.

-Themes: Champions of flourishing freedom, rambunctious rebellion, and boundless beauty.
+Themes: Chaotic good champions of flourishing freedom, rambunctious rebellion, and boundless beauty.
 Eladrin are often mistaken for elves or fey.
 This confusion suits them fine, and is understandable, for their entwined history is a complex one and a tale for another time.

 Philosophy: Eladrin embody the belief that true goodness flourishes in the absence of coercion.
 They sabotage tyrannical regimes and nurture mortal artistry, often through whimsical or unpredictable methods.
 Some eldarin merge this ethos with primal forces, using storms, the land, and music as weapons against slavery and stagnation.
 Unlike guardinals, they prioritise individual agency over collective harmony, even clashing occasionally with more law-bound celestials.
 Each eladrin selects a personal style, or Aestetica, which functions a little like an ancestry.
 Eladrin are incorrigible meddlers, who can’t help themselves but spy on mortals, pull on the strings of fate, and generally Make Things Complicated.
 While their natural home is Arborea, where they dwell in the forests, deserts, and oceans, eladrin have inserted themselves into the stories of the elves of Arvandor and Olympus of the Greek pantheon too.
 They also take advantage of the strong connections between the Feywild and the Prime, using the liminal plane as a jumping off point to insert themselves into the affairs of mortals whenever it tickles their fancy.
 Eladrin are generally considered to be fey creatures by Primes, and Arborean outsiders by planar bloods.
 If that’s all confusing to you then welcome to the chaotic side of the Great Ring, berk.

 Paragons: The most powerful leaders of the race are called tulani, and their Aestetica is one of creative leadership.
 The tulani are particularly charismatic individuals who embody concepts of freedom and following one’s passions.
 The rest of eladrin society is (predictably) chaotic and bashers tend to associate themselves with whichever cause takes their fancy at a time.
 Without the adulation of a sufficient gaggle of cutters, the tulani lose their powers.
 However, there also exist eladrin who’ve moved beyond this hierarchy and become something truly unique.
-These bloods are called empyreal lords—and the truly chosen among them are a part of the wandering Court of Stars of Queen Morwell, which spends as much time in the Feywild as it does in Arborea.
+These bloods are called empyreal lords—and the truly chosen ones are a part of Queen Morwell’s Court of Stars, which spends as much time in the Feywild as it does in Arborea.

 Guardinals